caffeineflo/ios-sdk/README.md

 Change Log

 v0.7.1
-- Handling notification in loadingOptions in iOS 10 to track tap activity when app is closed.
+- Handling notification in loadingOptions for iOS 10 to track tap activity when app is closed.

 v0.7.0
 - Using UNNotification to handle push received while app is in foreground with a local notificaiton